What to expect when ordering bespoke jewellery

 Depending on the piece and how complicated it might be, I might sketch a design for you to give you an idea of what the jewellery will look like.
 Sometimes this is not a full sketch, most of the time, this was used to communicate how a stone might sit on a setting that's been requested.

-Within a day or two after our chat, you can expect to receive initial sketches.
-We can then tweak the design to your liking before moving on to the next step.
-You can be as involved with this design stage as you like!
+Within a day or two after our chat, you can expect to receive initial sketches and a quote.
+We can tweak the design as much as you like, with small changes such as stone sizes or ring band width.

 About choosing gemstones